Narraweena

 What is the weighted average housing cost based on tenure mix in the suburb of Narraweena?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,629.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,629.
 This accounts for outright owners paying no housing costs, mortgage holders paying $3,042/month, and renters paying $1,732/month.

 How affordable is housing in the suburb of Narraweena relative to local incomes?